wences-sanchez/Knowledge-Base/pages/Linux Fundamentals%2FUser and Group Management and Permissions.md

 	- The reason why Linux has no virus is because its files are not executable by default.
 You have to make them executable personally. #Curiosities
 	- ![image.png](../assets/image_1660728332725_0.png)
 	- ![image.png](../assets/image_1660728433213_0.png)
-	- You can use `chmod user:group` to change the owner of files also.
+	- You can use `chown user:group` to change the owner of files.
 	- ### 10.3 Understanding Advanced Linux Permissions
 	- ### 10.4 Managing Advanced Linux Permissions
 		- `$ sudo chmod u+s myfile` means only the file user can run it.